freevryheid/duckdb/README.md

 fortran bindings to duckdb c api

 ## Introduction
-[DuckDB](https://duckdb.org/), at the timne of this writing, is at version 1.0.0 (stable release).
+[DuckDB](https://duckdb.org/), at the time of this writing, is at version 1.0.0 (stable release).
 The fortran module in this repository wraps the [C-API](https://duckdb.org/docs/api/c/overview).
-While it is still under develpment, most of the api functions have been wrapped, allowing access to DuckDB databases, querying and data extraction.
+While it is still under development, most of the api functions have been wrapped, allowing access to DuckDB databases, querying and data extraction.

 DuckDB provides column-based data storage in contrast to other databases